Ratlines (World War II): Argentine haven

-In June 1941, Germany sent 83 boxes of documents from its embassy in Tokyo, Japan, via the MS Nana Maru to Buenos Aires, Argentina.
+The Nazis had a presence in Argentina before the war, peaking with 2,110 members in 1935.
+In June 1941, Germany sent 83 boxes of documents from its embassy in Tokyo, Japan, via the MS Nana Maru to Buenos Aires.
 Customs agents impounded the boxes, which were searched by Argentina's foreign ministry.
 Five boxes contained Nazi propaganda hidden amid material labeled as "scientific, literary and cultural", while the others housed mostly children's books, magazines and war photographs.
 A month later, Argentine officials raided the secret offices of the banned Nazi Party (disguised as German labor organizations).
 Perhaps 5,000 seized memberships from the German Labor Front and the German trade union association were stored by the Supreme Court of Argentina.

+In 1940, Hitler's Secret Cabinet Council dispatched an agent to Credit Suisse in Zurich to set up and manage a Swiss bank account for Nazi Germany.
+Eventually, at least four accounts were maintained by the German Foreign Office under pseudonyms, in addition to some held by the German Red Cross and one that was used for the economic arm of the SS.
+German-Argentine millionaire Ludwig Freude, who oversaw Buenos Aires's German Overseas Bank (a subsidiary of Deutsche Bank), made contact with Swiss banks; by 1941, Nazi supporters in Argentina held as many as 890 accounts.
 In May 1943, SS functionary Walter Schellenberg secured a secret agreement with the Argentine military that excluded Nazis from arrest in Argentina and established a diplomatic pouch exchange system between the two regimes.
 The Argentine nationalists conducted a coup d'état that June, opening a way for Juan Perón's rise to power.
 Meanwhile, German wealth derived from looting Holocaust victims was placed in a Reichsbank account under the false name of Max Heiliger.
 By 1944, this was worth millions of Reichsmarks, in addition to shipments to the Reich Chancellery headquarters of Martin Bormann.
 SS officer Otto Skorzeny facilitated the international transfer of wealth from the account, reportedly depositing it in the name of Perón's future wife, Eva.
+According to The New York Times, the U.S. State Department reported in 1945 that "the personal fortunes of Nazi officials" were delivered to Buenos Aires via diplomatic pouch, with Nazi higher-up Hermann Göring possessing over US$20 million and a U-boat loaded with Nazi loot.